-Wild blueberries are native to North America, with a natural growing region in Northeastern United States and Canada.
+Wild blueberries are native to North America, with a natural growing region in the Northeastern United States and Canada.
 They are far more cold hardy than their cultivated counterpart, surviving in the wild as far north as Arctic North America.
 Wild blueberries are hand harvested with comb-like wooden rakes.
-Their commercial viability as a cash crop is limited to Northeastern United States.
+Their commercial viability as a cash crop is limited to the Northeastern United States.

 Recipes that include Wild Blueberries.
 One is easiest, three is harder.